Note: dates have been updated to reflect the 2018 schedule. First introduced in 2017, the shuttle was a hit and returns again.

-In addition to the new shuttle service, there are special events planned for each weekend including shows and presentations from local authors and musicians, interpretation kiosks, a country fair, guided hikes, and more.
+In addition to the shuttle service, there are special events planned for each weekend including shows and presentations from local artisans and musicians, interpretation kiosks, a country fair, guided hikes, and more.

-Dr. Mark Kristmanson, Chief Executive Officer of the NCC, says “The National Capital Commission’s free shuttle from the ByWard Market to Gatineau Park will provide a convenient and environmentally sustainable way for residents and visitors to discover the fall colours of Canada’s Capital conservation park.
-The NCC and its partners are pleased to offer this unique experience for Fall Rhapsody during Canada 150.”
+Dr. Mark Kristmanson, Chief Executive Officer of the NCC, says “The National Capital Commission’s free shuttle from the ByWard Market to Gatineau Park will provide a convenient and environmentally sustainable way for residents and visitors to discover the fall colours of Canada’s Capital conservation park.”

 The free shuttle will departs from the Byward Market at the corner of Sussex and York.
 For more information, visit the NCC’s website.